Logo

 What Indicators Work Best with the Triple Top Pattern?

-Several indicators can complement the triple top pattern to enhance your trading strategy and confirm potential breakouts:
+Several indicators can complement the triple top pattern to enhance your trading strategy and confirm potential breakouts.

-Moving Averages: Moving averages help identify the overall trend direction, providing context to the triple top pattern.
+Moving averages help identify the overall trend direction, providing context to the triple top pattern.

 An RSI value above 70 suggests that the asset is overbought, supporting the bearish outlook of the triple top pattern.